slimgroup/Tutorials/AWS_Julia/julia_multicore_aws.md

 7   0    0      3    3:3:3:0       yes
 ```

-Here, we can see that we have 9 (vCPUs), but that `CPU 0` and `CPU 4` both belong to `CORE 0`.
+Here, we can see that we have 8 (v)CPUs, but that `CPU 0` and `CPU 4` both belong to `CORE 0`.
 On this instance, all cores are on the same socket (`SOCKET 0`), but for the largest instance, there are more than one socket, so it's important to take that into consideration when you set your thread pinning.

 ### Run and monitor job